itsy24/credit-risk-classification/README.md

 This analysis was done to determine the creditworthiness of borrowers.
 Utilizing machine learning cuts the need for lenders to determine if a borrower would or would not default on their loan (eg. healthy loan or high-risk loan).

 For this specific program, historical data from a peer-to-peer lending services company was utlizied.
 The data included:
--loan size
+- loan size
--interest rate
+- interest rate
--borrower income
+- borrower income
--debt:income ratio
+- debt:income ratio
--number of accounts
+- number of accounts
--derogatory marks
+- derogatory marks
--total_debt
+- total_debt

 Looking at the code you will see two sets of X and y value sets the X_train/X_test y_train/y_test data comes from splitting the dataset into training and test data.